 Recent studies show that privacy concerns are very much on the minds of Facebook users.
 Part of being a responsible member of any online community is educating yourself and your loved ones on how to properly configure the privacy and security settings offered by the platform.
-The fact that Facebook has a billion members, and some are out to hack, scam and victimize others makes the issue even more pressing.
+The fact that Facebook has over a billion members, and some are out to hack, scam and victimize others makes the issue even more pressing.

 Our goal was to create a guide that Facebook users could reference to help them set up their privacy and security controls quickly, easily and appropriate for their comfort level of sharing.

-This walk-through will show you how to configure your Facebook Account and Privacy Settings:
+This walk-through will show you how to configure your General, Privacy and Security Settings:

 - Use a dedicated email address for Facebook.
 If you use an email account that you also use for banking or other sensitive information, then you are opening yourself up to a world of hurt if your Facebook account is ever hacked.
 There are several free email providers – gmail, hotmail, yahoo, just to name a few.
 We also recommend enabling two-factor authentication on this account if available.

 - Create a strong, secure password.
 For more information on the importance on having a good password, see our post: The Top Ten Commandments of Password Protection.
 (Don’t use the same password for Facebook that you use to access other accounts)

 Click the ‘Security’ tab located in the left column: